 ScienceGrrl is a broad-based, grassroots organisation celebrating and supporting women in science; a network of people who are passionate about passing on our love of science on to the next generation.

-If you would like to support what we’re doing, please join us by becoming a member – it’s only £5 a year!
-Most of our members are women who are working scientists, but we also have plenty of non-scientists and men on board – you don’t have to be a science girl to be a ScienceGrrl!
+If you would like to support what we’re doing, please join us by becoming a member – it’s only £5!
+Most of our members are women who are working scientists, but we also have plenty of non-scientists and men on board – you don’t have to be a science girl to be a ScienceGrrl.